circinusX1/exi-ccw/README.md

 ## One or Double coil standard guitar pickups comments

+Standard guitar pickup core is mostly plastic (75%).
+The active iron adds up up 30% in few cases, but 90% of the pickups core is 24..26% being extremely inneificient.
+This tehnology is a century old and has not evolved a bit.
+With new modern low noise IC's this can be improved as I said above.
+Here are the drawbacks of such a bad old tehnology.

 ![filling-factor](https://github.com/user-attachments/assets/97ca918b-d1ad-4c51-9ae8-c7bfb1c99bd2)

 ### Single or dual coil pickups problems

 A regular pickup coil is extremely inefficient.
 The shape of the coil is elongated along all strings.This decreases the coil inductance, actually you barely can calculate the inductance of such a coil.
 A second factor is the permeability of the mixed plastic and string iron nuts.
 70% of the inner core is plastic.
 The whole core adds up to 480 ..
 500 squared mm.
 The nuts area is: 6(nuts) x PI x 2.5mm(radius)^2 → 110..120 squared mm.
 This represents 25%.
 To compensate such inneficiency the coil has around 6000 ..
 8000 turns, with a wire which adds up a lot of capacitance and resitance.
 Such a coil has 1.8 to 2.5 Henrys.
 A humbucker dual coil would be double, like 4..5 Henrys.